pgupta56/docs/docs/k8s/core-concepts.md

 - Not concern with routing
 - Containers in a pod are
   - Connected to facilitate intra-pod communication and share resources. `localhost` with co-located container `PORT` can be used to communicate
-  - Shares CPU, RAM , Network (Same IP but bound to different PORT) , Volumes (Mounts)
+  - Shares Network (Same IP but bound to different PORT) , Volumes (Mounts)
-- it enabled **Adaptor Patter** to suport common abstraction like Monitoring , Logging , Poroxy or Reusable Clients.
+- it enabled **Adaptor Patter** to suport common abstraction like Monitoring , Logging , Proxy or Reusable container

-### Create a Pod
+### How to Create a Pod

 ```yaml
 apiVersion: v1 #K8s API version (mandatory)